-Three meals a day, starting with a Sunday arrival dinner and concluding with breakfast before departure the following Saturday.
+Unless otherwise specified, three meals a day are provided, starting with a Sunday arrival dinner and concluding with breakfast before departure the following Saturday.

 31. What sort of menu can I expect?

 Meals are hearty, healthy and delicious.
 Breakfast usually includes the choice of a hot dish or cold cereal, along with fruit and meat.
 Bagged lunches are provided to volunteers to take to the work site.
 Typical dinners include appetizers, carbohydrates, meat, vegetables, salad, and dessert.
 Nonalcoholic drinks such as milk, juice, coffee, and hot teas are included.
 Accommodations are made for vegetarian and other diets.
 Participants with dietary restrictions can also bring their own necessary food items.